ethanpierce/carr-f-datasheet/05 Header Descriptions.md

    the Notecard GPS antenna connector to power the low-noise amplifier (LNA) of an active GPS antenna.
 This switch must be `PASSIVE` if Notecard is used with a passive GPS antenna!
 However, we recommend an active antenna for best performance.

-2. `DFU` - When turned `ON`, enables serial communication with Notecard via Notecard `AUX_RX` and `AUX_TX` via Raspberry Pi GPIOs 14 and 15 (Pins 8 and 10).
-Typical applications will use I2C for Notecard interactions, with this AUX serial port providing useful debugging features for developers.
+2. `DFU` - When turned `ON`, enables Outboard DFU with Swan via Notecard `AUX_RX` and `AUX_TX` via Swans Boot, Reset, TX, RX pins.
+This completely isolates the Boot, Reset, and TX,RX pins from the external headers so its important to note based on the peripherals you use in your design.

-3. `Feather PWR` -  When in the `ON`position connects the EN pin of the 3.6V regulator to NVIO to keep power all the time.
+3. Feather PWR` -  When in the `ON`position connects the EN pin of the 3.6V regulator to NVIO to keep power all the time.
 When in the `SWITCHED` position connects the EN pin of the 3.6V regulator to the ATTN pin on the notecard for low power scenarios.

 </If> {/* 'notecarrier-pi' */}